caseylabrack/Dinoblaster-DX/README.md

 Setting|Possible values (and Default)|Description
 :--- |:---|:---
-roidsEnabled | true or false (true)| toggles asteroids. note that this is a game about dodging asteroids. maybe you feel like doing [game tourism](http://vectorpoem.com/tourism/)? hypercubesEnabled | true or false (true) | toggles the hypercube, a mysterious 4th-dimensional shape that speeds up time when touched ufosEnabled | true or false (true)| toggles UFOs, the way players earn extra lives defaultTimeScale | positive number (1.0) | Adjust the global rate of events.
+roidsEnabled | true or false (true)| toggles asteroids. note that this is a game about dodging asteroids. maybe you feel like doing [game tourism](http://vectorpoem.com/tourism/)? trexEnabled | true or false (true) | toggle the T-Rex in Cretaceous era volcanosEnabled | true or flase (true) | toggle volcanos in Jurassic era hypercubesEnabled | true or false (true) | toggles the hypercube, a mysterious 4th-dimensional shape that speeds up time when touched ufosEnabled | true or false (true)| toggles UFOs, the way players earn extra lives defaultTimeScale | positive number (1.0) | adjust the global rate of events.
 At `2.0`, everything is happening twice as fast.
-At values like `0.5`, you're in bullet time. hyperspaceTimeScale | positive number (1.75) | Adjust the global rate of events during hyperspace, the period right after touching the hypercube extraLives | positive integer (0) | how many extra lives should the player start with? earthRotationSpeed | number (2.3) | how fast should the earth spin? very strong effect on difficulty and fun. playerSpeed | number (5.0) | how fast should the player move? low values are surprisingly fun.
+At values like `0.5`, you're in bullet time. hyperspaceTimeScale | positive number (1.75) | adjust the global rate of events during hyperspace, the period right after  touching the hypercube hyperspaceDuration | positive number (15) | how long should hyperspace last (in seconds) extraLives | positive integer (0) | how many extra lives should the player start with? earthRotationSpeed | number (2.3) | how fast should the earth spin? very strong effect on difficulty and fun. playerSpeed | number (5.0) | how fast should the player move? low values are surprisingly fun.